bucardo/bucardo_org/Bucardo/object_types/table.md

 ---
-title: Bucardo goat
+title: Bucardo table
 ---

-A **goat** is an object inside of Bucardo, and is represented in the [goat table](/Bucardo/schema/goat) table.
-Currently, a goat must be either a table or a sequence.
+A **table** is an object inside of Bucardo, representing either a table or a sequence.
+It is stored in the [goat table](/Bucardo/schema/goat).

+In earlier Bucardo versions, a table was called a "goat".